 We record provisions for the estimated cost of product warranties, primarily from historical information, at the time product revenue is recognized.
 While we engage in extensive product quality programs and processes, our warranty obligation is affected by product failure rates, utilization levels, material usage, service delivery costs incurred in correcting a product failure, and supplier warranties on parts delivered to us.
 Should actual product failure rates, utilization levels, material usage, service delivery costs or supplier warranties on parts differ from our estimates, revisions to the estimated warranty liability would be required.

-The following table sets forth information related to our product warranty reserves for the three months ended and as of April 2, 2006 (In thousands):
+The following table sets forth information related to our product warranty reserves for the six months ended July 2, 2006 (In thousands):